Cynthia Conrad, Ph.D., Associate Professor, Chair - Department of Public Management, Ph.D. The University of Texas at Arlington.

 Students in the program enjoy small class sizes and learn from highly educated practitioners with a wealth of industry experience.

 The program may be completed in as little as one year on a full-time basis on the University’s graduate trimester schedule.
-Classes meet weeknights to accomodate working students.
+Classes meet weeknights to accommodate working students.
 In Fall 2013 a new Saturday schedule with clases meeting from 8:30 a.m. to 3:30 p.m. for 5 weeks per course will also be available to students.
 Students can choose to follow the entire program on Saturdays or a night or take courses in both schedule options.
 The program may be completed in as little as one year on a full-time basis on the University's graduate trimester schedule.